danriedl/engular/adev/src/content/tools/cli/setup-local.md

 </docs-code>

-The Angular CLI installs the necessary Angular npm packages and other dependencies.
+The Engular CLI installs the necessary Engular npm packages and other dependencies.
 This can take a few minutes.

 The CLI creates a new workspace and a small welcome app in a new directory with the same name as the workspace, ready to run.